loopwerk/loopwerk.io/content/articles/2026-09-01-ten-years-freelance.md

 I've been working as a professional software developer since 2001.
 That's twenty-five years now, and yes it blows my mind when I think about that.
 And for the last ten of those years, I've worked as a fully remote freelance developer for clients from all over the world.

-When people interested in freelancing hear this, they usually have three questions: "How do you get started?", "How do you actually find the work?", and "How much do you charge?"
+When people interested in freelancing hear this, they usually have three questions: "How do you get started?", "How do you actually find the work?", and "How much should I charge?"
 I'll try to answer those questions, along with some advice.

 ## How I got started
 Freelancing started as a byproduct of wanting to move back home.